Electric Car Charger Guide For Beginners | EVSE

 Most Level 3 charging is DC.
 This means the electricity by-passes the AC/DC inverter and is fed straight into the battery, allowing for faster and more efficient charging.

-While the charging stations themselves are referred to with “Levels” the physical plugs you plug into the cars are normally referred to as “Types”.
+While the speed of EV charging stations can be categorised a “Levels” the physical plugs you plug into the cars are normally referred to as “Types”.

 Most manufacturers choose a standard and stick with it, so, for example, Mitsubishi and Nissan universally use the Type 1 J1772 connection.
 However, some manufacturers equip their vehicles with different connectors depending on region.
 BMW and Hyundai is a good example of this and it gets even more complicated in such countries as NZ where cars from different markets are imported.
 So there could be two identical cars side by side one with a J1772 connector and the other with Mennekes.